SuperiChili/leetcode/README.md

 # leetcode
 Some of my projects on leetcode.
-On each file the first commented out line contain the exercise nr.
+Each file name starts with the project number.
+Some projects have multiple (improved) versions.

 https://leetcode.com/razvopaic/